-USDA Rural Development launched the Stronger Economies Together (SET) in 2009 in collaboration with the nation's Regional Rural Development Centers (RRDC) and their land-grant university partners.
-SET's purpose is to strengthen the capacity of communities in rural America to work together in developing and implementing an economic development blueprint that strategically builds on the current and emerging economic strengths of their region.
-Important elements of the Stronger Economies Together program will build collaboration between communities in a region, provide economic analyses tailored to help capture the region's current or emerging clusters and comparative economic advantages and supported by technical assistance provided by land-grant university extension systems to the regions over a period of several months including the SET training.
+Launched in 2009 by USDA Rural Development in collaboration with the nation's Regional Rural Development Centers (RRDC) and their land-grant university partners.
+The purpose of Stronger Economies Together (SET) is to strengthen the capacity of communities in rural America to work together in developing and implementing an economic development blueprint that strategically builds on the current and emerging economic strengths of their region.
+Important elements of the Stronger Economies Together program will build collaboration between communities in a region, provides economic analyses that is tailored to help capture the region's current or emerging clusters and comparative economic advantages and is supported by technical assistance provided by land-grant university extension systems to the regions over a period of several months including the SET training.